gargsaar/singlepage_website_ni/_posts/2018-06-30-the-three-phases-of-my-life.markdown

 ---
 layout: post
 title:  "The Three Phases Of My Life"
-date:   2018-06-30
+date:   2019-08-16
 ---
 In 17th century in the UK, during winter, the sea water often freezes.
 So, before a ship could travel down to the trading port, a special ship called "Ice Breaker" went into the iced water to literally break the ice.
 Hence an ice breaker was needed for them to get down to business.
-Today, I'll break my ice with this first blog post.
+Today, I'll break my ice with this blog post.

 My life has been divided into 3 parts.
 I call them “The three phases of my life”.